fbielejec/fbielejec.github.io/_posts/2018-02-21-dmarc-compliancy.md

 ```

 Here we can see that `195.128.120.25` has sent an email on behalf of `filip@example.com` to `filip@mydomain.com`.
-But hey - I never authorized it to do so!
+But I never authorized it to do so!

 ---

 Enter DMARC - domain-based Message Authentication, Reporting & Conformance.
 DMARC is an email validation framework designed to detect, prevent and provide reporting of email spoofing.

-And as such it is all about the verification of the **From:** header field.
+As such it is all about the verification of the **From:** header field.
 Implementing DMARC is the best way to defend from phishing and spoofing attacks.

 # [DMARC compliancy](#compliancy)